memento-ai/Memento/packages/search/README.md

 ```

 Replace `<dbname>` with the name of your Memento database and provide the desired search content after the `-c` flag.

+Output from selectSimilarMemsUtil is presented in easy to read tabular form using `console.table(...)`.

 For more detailed usage and examples, please refer to the source code and tests in the `src` directory.